wattanunteeratanapong/TFT-Into-the-Arcane-Anomaly-Study/README.md

 P(5) = (59/60)(58/59)(57/58)(56/57)(1/56) = 1/60 <br>
 P(60) = (59/60)(58/59)(57/58)(56/57)(1/56)...(1/2)(1/1) = 1/60 <br>
 Running out of anomaly after 60 trail <br>
-Probability of getting anomaly that we are looking for after reroll n time is the same at every n attemp<br>

 ### Patch 14.24 (Independent Trial)
 This scenerio we could apply "Geometric Random Variable" <br>